QULab/text_complexity_challlenge/docs/index.md

 This task consists of developing machine learning based regression models to predict the complexity of a sentence in German for German learners in the B level.
 We encourage participants to train deep learning based models since they show better performance in similar tasks.

 We will use Codalab to organize the challenge.
-The Codalab competition page will be up on 20th April.
+The Codalab competition page will be up on 20th April 2022.

 [codalab](https://competitions.codalab.org/competitions/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }